sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 To reject data by visual inspection of its ICA component activations, select <span style="color: brown">Plot → Component activation (scroll)</span> (calling [pop_eegplot.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_eegplot.m
 ).
-It is often easier to spot artifacts in ICA component activition than it is in raw data.
+It is often easier to spot artifacts in ICA component activation than it is in raw data.
 Rejecting portions of data will reject it for both EEG data and ICA components.

 Note that marked
 epochs can be kept in memory before being actually rejected - if the